- Ph.D., Sociology, Stanford University

 Wade teaches a variety of courses, including Introduction to Sociology (where he tries to convince students that sociology is both a coherent discipline and harder than physics), stratification (sexily titled “Race, Class, and the American Dream” in a marginally successful attempt to put butts in seats), social movements (where he occasionally gets students to rabble-rouse on campus), political sociology (at both the undergraduate and graduate levels, again with a de-emphasis on capitalist exploitation), and classical sociological theory (a graduate seminar that serves, if nothing else, to perpetuate the inaccurate myth that a sociological Canon exists).
 He peppers his lectures with references to Seinfeld, Ice Cube, George Carlin, The Jeffersons, Three's Company, Rambo (the third installment in particular), Rocky (installment four), and other pop-culture allusions most millennials don’t understand.

-When Wade isn't busy professoring, he enjoys spending time with his family, hiking in the Wasatch Mountains, consuming meat and gluten, and wallowing in existential dread, contemplating the utter futility of a post-modern life bereft of meaning.
+When Wade isn't busy professoring, he enjoys spending time with his family, hiking in the Wasatch Mountains, consuming animal flesh and gluten, and wallowing in existential ennui, contemplating the utter futility of a postmodern life bereft of meaning.

 Fun fact: Wade Cole's homonymic name is Weighed Coal.

 * For an opposing view, see Tyson (2016).
 Wade may have to reconsider his position on this matter.
 Either that or add lots of quadratic terms to his regression models.